schitresh/computer_science/networks/L3_network_layer/4_ip_datagram_fragmentation.md

 - Fragmentation can cause delays and other network issues
 - Increased processing and memory overhead from the network devices involved in transmission
 - Increased likelihood of packet loss or corruption
-  - Since each fragement is transmitted separately
+  - Since each fragment is transmitted separately
-- If any fragements are lost or corrupted
+- If any fragments are lost or corrupted
   - The entire packet must be retransmitted which can introduce delays & network congestion
 - Reassembly delays especially if there are delays in receiving all the fragments
   - Or if they arrive out of order